onglijin/tp/docs/UserGuide.md

 Example:
 * `list 6`: Returns all tasks in teaching week 6.

-### Adding a customized deadline: `deadline`
+### Adding a customised deadline: `deadline`

-Adds a customized deadline to a preloaded task.
+Adds a customised deadline to a preloaded task.

 Format: `deadline i/TASK_INDEX c/DEADLINE`